jackhanaway/NWL-PEM/README.md

 ### Data Collection and Standardization

-Data comes from publicly available individual player stat CSVs for the 2025 Great Plains East teams: Eau Claire Express, Duluth Huskies, La Crosse Loggers, Thunder Bay Border Cats, Rochester Honkers, and Waterloo Bucks.
+Data comes from publicly available individual player stat CSVs for the 2025 Great Plains East teams: the Eau Claire Express, Duluth Huskies, La Crosse Loggers, Thunder Bay Border Cats, Rochester Honkers, and Waterloo Bucks.
 Data was cleaned in Microsoft Excel and analyzed in R Markdown (`GPE_Pitching.Rmd`).
 Pitchers with fewer than 15 innings pitched were excluded to maintain reasonable sample size while keeping small-innings pitchers for context.
+Though a benchmark such as 20 innings may have been a better choice for sample size purposes, I wanted to include pitchers from Eau Claire with 15-20 innings so that I could better contextualize the scores.
 The final metric integrates a pitcher’s underlying performance (strikeouts, walks, and home runs allowed) with a Defense-Independent Component ERA (DICE) adjustment.
 Each variable was standardized to a z-score, then combined using the following weighted formula:

 ```r
 weights_pitching_v2 <- c(